- Looks good inside and out

 Mazda no longer charges extra for active safety tech in its 2020 CX-5, something we heartily applaud.
 Combine its standard fare with excellent crash-test results, and we wind up with 8 out of 10 points here.

 This year, Mazda made standard automatic emergency braking, adaptive cruise control, active lane control, blind-spot monitors, and other gear designed to prevent impacts with pedestrians and other cars.
-Spend-up options for high-trim versions include a surround-view monitor, parking sensors, and a head-up display.
+Spend-up options for high-trim versions include a surround-view camera system, parking sensors, and a head-up display.

 The IIHS says that the CX-5 aced its crash tests and that its headlights in most configurations rate “Good,” earning the small crossover a Top Safety Pick+ award.